-The Power MIG® 215 MPi[TM] features a short lead protruding from the front of the machine, the lead can be used to configure the wire drive polarity.
-For SMAW and GTAW welding the short lead does not need to be connected and this lead will not be electrically hot.
+The Power MIG® 211i features a short lead protruding from the front of the machine, the lead can be used to configure the wire drive polarity.
 For FCAW and GMAW welding this lead can be connected to either the positive output stud or negative output stud.
 Connecting the lead to the positive stud will electrically connect the wire drive to positive polarity; the work clamp would then connect to the negative stud.
 Ensure connector is tightly locked into place by rotating clockwise.